RTEMS/rtems-docs/shell/file_and_directory.rst

 with the -R flag), as well as the -P flag cause symbolic links to be followed as described above.
 The -H and -L options are ignored unless the -R option is specified.
-In addition, these options override eachsubhedading other and the command’s actions are determined by the last one specified.
+In addition, these options override eachsubhedading other and the command's actions are determined by the last one specified.

 **EXIT STATUS:**